 The School Bus Replacement Program was vital to the long-term success of transporting students to and from school.
 Not only is the program saving districts time and money, it is also helping reduce the total amount of emissions released into the environment.
-Natomas Unified is dedicated to contributing to California's overall goals of decreasing greenhouse gas emissions and improving overall air quality.
-Natomas Unified School District's next steps are to purchase more electric buses, go electric where possible and add electric vehicle charging stations.
+Kern County Office of Education is dedicated to contributing to California's overall goals of decreasing greenhouse gas emissions and improving overall air quality.
+Kern County Superintendent of School's next step is to continue to apply for grants to assist with EV School Bus purchases, EV heavy duty trucks and equipment and to minimize harmful emissions that are produced by these vehicles.
+All new equipment received through a grant process will replace old equipment that will be taken off the road and sent to a dismantler as required.